Learn how to transform Neovim into a powerful Python IDE using Ruff for fast linting and Pyright for type checking.

 Vim and Neovim are very lightweight and very powerful.
 Vim comes installed in (almost) every linux distro, and they are very convenient to use via ssh.

-Although for medium or large python projects my favorite IDE is Pycharm (I really love Pycharm), for small and fast (or no so fast scripts) I preffer neovim or vim, depends on which one is installed.
+Although for medium or large python projects my favorite IDE is Pycharm (I really love Pycharm), for small and fast (or not-so-fast scripts) I preffer neovim or vim, depends on which one is installed.

-The point is that, while I was coding some python scripts, above all using new libraries, I missed some features provided by a IDE.
-Features I was used to in Pycharm, as autocomplete and linting (analzing source code to flag programming errors, bugs, stylistic errors, etc.).
+The point is that, while I was coding some python scripts, especially using new libraries, I missed some features provided by a IDE.
+Features I was used to in Pycharm, as autocomplete and linting (analyzing source code to flag programming errors, bugs, stylistic errors, etc.).
 So, I decided it was time to configure Neovim to improve my python experience.

-This is my base configuration.
-My configuration for all, in all my computers, no matter the purpose.
-This configuration will be the base to which I will add the python configuration.
+This is my universal configuration that I use across all my machines, regardless of the task.
+This configuration will be the base to which I’ll add the python configuration.

 1